 ABOUT ME:

-My name is Iga Sielenko and I'm an Integrative Counsellor, a registered member of BACP (British Association for Counselling and Psychotherapy) and an accredited member of NCPS (The National Counselling & Psychotherapy Society).
+My name is Iga and I'm an Integrative Counsellor based in Bexhill (East Sussex) a registered member of BACP (British Association for Counselling and Psychotherapy) and an accredited member of NCPS (The National Counselling & Psychotherapy Society).

 My Approach